State Highway Pole-Relocation and Safety Improvement Program

 Puget Sound Energy reliability project

-- In winter 2013, surveys began along the 800 miles of state highway inside the eight counties where PSE provides electric service to determine how many of PSE’s poles must be relocated to meet updated standards.
-The survey work is expected to be completed by the end of 2014.
+- PSE is currently having surveys performed along roughly 690 miles of state highway inside the eight counties where we provide electric service.
+The purpose of the surveys is to determine how many of PSE’s poles require further evaluation to meet updated WSDOT control zone safety standards.
+The survey work is expected to be completed by the first quarter of 2015.

-- Multiple Hit Poles: In addition to the control zone pole relocation program, PSE is working on plans to address approximately 34 poles that have been hit by cars two or more times.
+- Multiple Hit Poles: In addition to the control zone pole relocation program, PSE is actively working to address approximately 12 pole sites that have been hit by cars two or more times.
 In most cases, we will be moving these poles farther away from the road to decrease the likelihood of car-pole incidents.
-Our goal is to start construction on these pole relocation projects in mid to late 2013.
+Our goal is to mitigate these pole sites in 2014.

 Puget Sound Energy is working to improve public safety as well as to protect the integrity of its electrical infrastructure by relocating power poles farther off of state roadways.
 The Washington State Department of Transportation (WSDOT) has established the highway “control zone” (which is determined by the speed limit, traffic volume and contour of the shoulder) to enhance traffic safety.
 Per this WSDOT standard, the control zone should be free of obstructions to decrease the likelihood of cars coming into contact with objects adjacent to the roadway.
 PSE’s pole-relocation initiative is intended to bring poles into compliance with WSDOT’s control zone standard, and further decrease the possibility of cars coming into contact with power poles.